sfounder123/GettingCleaningData/README.md

 <br>4.
 Appropriately labels the data set with descriptive variable names.
 <br>5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.</br>

-<br>To run the R script should following the following steps in R:
+<br>To run the R script, please follow the following steps in R except step A:
-<br>A. Copy X_Train.txt and X_test.txt data under the source code sub-folder ./data  (“directory” has sub-folder as the default value)
+<br>A. Copy X_Train.txt and X_test.txt data under the source code sub-folder "data"  (“directory” has sub-folder as the default value)
-<br>B. setwd to the same dir as this source code
+<br>B. setwd to the same directory as this source code
 <br>C. source("run_analysis.R")
 <br>D. run_analysis().
 Be aware the folder should not have other files other than data file.